 Learn how to manage your wealth while living abroadBook a Free Consultation

-Whichever country you go to, if the people predominantly speak a language different than the one you speak, it will make a lot of sense to learn the language– and it will help you.
+Whichever country you go to, if the people predominantly speak a language different than your own, it will make a lot of sense to learn the language – and it will help you.
 A good way to do this is to get started before you leave.
 Downloading a language app such as Duolingo or Babbel may help get started.
 But don’t stop there.
-Enroll in a part time or full time language course once you are in the country to get you skills up to par.
+Enroll in a part-time or full-time language course once you are in the country to get your skills up to par.
 It may take time but it will be worth it.
 Learning a language is something you could always have with you.
 Also, speak the language as much as you can!
 Find a conversation partner, or just have conversations whenever you can.
 The more conversations you have, the better you will become faster!

 The Dutch might like to enjoy their time off of work.
 In fact, the average work week in the Netherlands is 36 hours compared to the US’ 40.
 Additionally, a lot of Dutch only work 4 days a week compared to the standard 5.
 Adjusting to this could help!

 Depending on your work, choosing an appropriate place to live will make a big difference assimilating to Dutch culture.
 You might have to choose from a rural area to a popular city.
 In addition, according to some US expats living in the Netherlands, there are some expat enclaves in the city where expats go to live.
 You might want to live there or fully immerse yourself in the Dutch city and culture and live normally.
 In addition, the Dutch love public transportation.
 So living by public transportation may be useful because it is really robust.

 In all, moving to a new country and culture is not easy.
 But there are some tips which can help you in the transition.
 Additionally, speak with other expats who live in the Netherlands or perhaps some that successfully lived there and are now back in the US.
 They will share stories which help.
 Good luck in your transition!